S3V3N-2/ManageYourStore/README.md

 # ManageYourStore
-An app made with my partner Daniele Campopiano, to manage YOUR store.
+An app made with my associate Daniele Campopiano, to manage YOUR store.
 (Sell and other things)